 "We need local talents who are capable in meeting the project's needsâ€¦ even if we bring in many talents but they aren't trained for our needs it would not serve the intended purpose" he added.

-The myopia is also not limited to students, as National Public Transport Users Association president Ajit Johl pointed out: apart from ad hoc training programmes, no learning institution in Malaysia offers specialised courses for land public transport at the moment.
+Public transportation schools The myopia is also not limited to students, as National Public Transport Users Association president Ajit Johl pointed out: apart from ad hoc training programmes, no learning institution in Malaysia offers specialised courses for land public transport at the moment.

 This may soon change with the advent of mega projects like the MRT 3 line, East Coast Rail Link and the Kuala Lumpur-Singapore High Speed Rail link, which are expected to further drive the public transport industry and create high-paying jobs as demand for specialised engineers increases, Ajit predicted.